rishikmora/IPL-AUCTION/README.md

 ```
 Enforced in `ipl_increment(amount)` function; `ipl_place_bid` calls `ipl_next_bid` every time.

-### 4. Anti-Snipe Timer
+### 4. Custom & Anti-Snipe Timer
-- Each lot gets 30 seconds by default
+- Each lot runs for the host's chosen duration (default 30s, configurable 10–120s at room creation)
 - If a bid lands in the final 12 seconds, the timer extends to 12 more seconds
 - This prevents someone from bidding at 0:02 and winning before others can react
 - Timer is *display-only* on the client; the host's hammer click is the authority